 While we all like to think our parcels are handled with the utmost care on their journey, there is always the chance of some rough treatment along the way.
 At James and James, we recommend that any package should withstand a drop from 1 metre on to a concrete floor and so that’s what we pack to for our clients.
 Surprisingly, the heavier the item, the more likely it is to be treated carefully.

 Sending a lot of the same thing?

 Outsourcing to a fulfilment warehouse is another option for reducing postage costs.
-We have large accounts directly with Royal Mail and ParcelForce to get the very best rates for our clients, which can save a considerable amount of money - in many cases this is more than the order picking fee.
-If you’re looking to grow your business and would like more free time than outsourcing to a 3PL is an option worth considering.
+We have large accounts directly with Royal Mail and ParcelForce to get the very best rates for our clients, which can save a considerable amount of money – in many cases this is more than the order picking fee.
+If you’re looking to grow your business and would like more free time then outsourcing to a 3PL is an option worth considering.

 If there’s anything else you’d like to know about postage and packaging costs, you can contact us by clicking here.